1973 Z1 900 Super 4

 Don't see a white sticker on your frame headstock?...You probably have a replacement frame.

-Replacement frames do not have a white Identification sticker, you will see MADE IN JAPAN stamped in the metal.
+Replacement frames do not have white Identification stickers.
+MADE IN JAPAN is visibly stamped in the frame.

-If you remove the gas tank you might find the replacement part number tag affixed on the upper tube.
+Remove the gas tank, you probably will find a part number tag on the upper tube.
+Only found on replacements.

-Faint impressions, crooked numbers, odd font and size, are all clear signs of a replacement frame.
+Faint impressions, crooked numbers, variations on font and size, are all clear signs of a replacement frame.